Symmetry and Dirac points in graphene spectrum: Persistence of conical points

 \section{Persistence of conical points}

-We are now going to consider whether the conical point survives when the rotational symmetry is broken by a small perturbation.
-We will consider two cases when the perturbation retains the inversion $V$ or the reflection $F$ symmetry (all other symmetries may or may not be broken).
+We are now going to study the fate of the conical point when the rotational symmetry is broken by a small perturbation.
+We will consider two cases: when the perturbation retains the conjugate inversion symmetry $\Vbar$ and when it retains the reflection symmetry $F$ (all other symmetries may or may not be broken).
 In both cases the conical point survives.
 Moreover, in the second case we are able to restrict the location of the surviving point to a line in $\vec{k}$ space.
-Of course, if the perturbation retains both symmetries, $V$ and $F$, the stronger second result still applies.
+Of course, if the perturbation retains both symmetries, $\Vbar$ and $F$, the stronger second result still applies.

-\subsection{Keeping $V$ symmetry: Berry phase}
+\subsection{Keeping $\Vbar$ symmetry: Berry phase}

-Let us consider the weakly broken $R$ symmetry: we add to $H$ a perturbation which is $V$-invariant but not $R$-invariant.
+Let us consider the weakly broken $R$ symmetry: we add to $H$ a perturbation which is $\Vbar$-invariant but not $R$-invariant.
 The $F$ symmetry may or may not be preserved.

 The tool for proving Theorem~\ref{thm:persistence} in this case is the ``Berry phase'' \cite{Ber_prsla84,Sim_prl83} (also known as ``Pancharatnam--Berry phase'' or ``geometric phase''), of which we first give an informal description.
 Consider choosing a closed contour in the parameter space and tracking certain eigenvalue along this contour.
 The eigenvalue changes as we move along the contour, but we assume it remains simple.
 Now we choose the corresponding normalized eigenvector at every point of the contour.
 The eigenvector is defined up to a phase, and we choose it ``in the most continuous fashion''.
 Once we completed the loop, the final eigenvector must equal the initial eigenvector up to a phase factor $e^{i \phi}$.
 The phase $\phi$ we call the Berry phase.
 The fact that it might be different from zero (modulo $2\pi$) in the simplest form of real operator $H$ and a contour encircling a conical point has been known for a while, see \cite{HerLon_dfs63} and \cite[Appendix 10.B]{Arnold_mat_methods}.